Forehm/SmartPointer/README.md

 # SmartPointer

-It is my own realisation of the smart pointer
+It is my own realisation of the smart pointer.
-I will try to do it smarter and better
+I will try to do it smarter and better.
 Now it is not